paulagd/node-server/documentation/data/footer.md

            }
           ```

-          > The `json` field will contain the rankin updated and it should have the same
+          > The `json` field will contain the ranking updated and it should have the same
           structure as in the method above.